Degiacomi-Lab/JabberDock/README.md

 JabberDock provides a mechanism to dock two protein STID maps together in conjunction with the POW engine and BioBox

-Note that requires BioBOx as a means to generate the electron density maps, and POW to run the optimisation.
+Note that it requires BioBOx as a means to generate the STID maps, and POW to run the optimisation.

 This version of JabberDock ships with a version of biobox intended to allow it to work.

-author: Lucas Rudden, l.s.rudden@durham.ac.uk

 auto_scripts
 Command line features are provided in the auto_scripts folder.